-Disney+ CEO Bob Chapek made the announcement during the company’s Q2 earnings call, saying that, “expanding Disney+ access to multiple price points is a win for consumers and advertisers.”
+Disney+ CEO Bob Chapek made the announcement about the ad-based option during the company’s Q2 earnings call this week, saying that, “expanding Disney+ access to multiple price points is a win for consumers and advertisers.”

 “Since its launch, advertisers have been clamoring for the opportunity to be part of Disney+ and not just because there’s a growing demand for more streaming inventory,” said Disney’s advertising president Rita Ferro.
 “Disney+ with advertising will offer marketers the most premium environment in streaming with our most beloved brands, Disney, Pixar, Star Wars, Marvel and National Geographic.”

-Still, there’s no news on how many tiers will be available, how much they’ll cost, or how many toy commercials your kids will have to watch before you can settle in to Star Wars.
+At this point, though, it’s not clear yet how many toy commercials your kids will have to watch before you can settle into Star Wars.

 The rising prices won’t just affect Disney+ subscribers, but other Disney streaming services as well.
 Hulu without ads will go up by $2 per month, from $12.99 to $14.99, starting Oct.
 10. Hulu with ads will go up by $1 per month, from $6.99 to $7.99.
 And they already announced that ESPN+ will go up from $6.99 to $9.99 at the end of August.